Haqeeqat (1995 film): Plot

 Shiva is a hitman working for a gangster Anna.
 One day Anna receives a contract from Bhajan Singh, a corrupt politician, to kill the Chief Minister of the state.
 Anna puts Shiva on the job.
 Shiva manages to shoot the CM but the CM doesn't die.
 While escaping from the scene, Shiva inadvertently kills a man.
 This incident disturbs Shiva who tells Anna to compensate the dead man's family with money.
 On Anna's instructions, Shiva escapes to Mumbai under the alias Ajay.
-While on the train, Ajay meets a kind hearted man called Shivcharan and saves his family from being attacked by some assassins.
+While on the train, Ajay meets a kind hearted man called Shivcharan and saves his family from being attacked by assassins.
 Shivcharan then reveals that he is a policeman and hence it must have been some enemy trying to get revenge.

 In Mumbai, Ajay starts living with a landlady, Mrs. David, who starts doting on him like her own son.
 One day, Ajay saves a woman, Sudha, from some hooligans and falls in love with her.
 The hooligans' ringleader is the brother of a dreaded don Jagpati Bhavani Singh who has Ajay arrested and tries to harass him.
 However, Shivcharan intervenes and lets Ajay go.
-One day, Shivcharan, who has incriminating evidence against Bhavani deicides to approach the CM regarding this but is attacked and hospitalized.
-In the hospital Bhavani's assistant tries to kill Shivcharan by planting a bomb in the ward, but Ajay finds out and saves Shivharan, killing Bhavani's assistant in the process.
+One day, Shivcharan, who has incriminating evidence against Bhavani decides to approach the CM regarding this but is attacked and hospitalized.
+In the hospital, Bhavani's assistant tries to kill Shivcharan by planting a bomb in the ward, but Ajay finds out and saves Shivharan, killing Bhavani's assistant in the process.
 Bhavani is furious and vows vengeance.

 Meanwhile, Ajay and Sudha develop feelings for each other but Sudha is hesitant to move forward since she is a widow and her family won't be very happy if she remarries.
 Ajay tells her that he loves her come what may and these things don't matter to him and promptly marries her against the protests of her sister-in-law in the presence of the colony's residents.
 Shivcharan and Mrs. David give their blessings to the couple and Sudha's sister-in-law also relents.
 The couple start their lives anew leaving their respective pasts behind and begin living happily as a married couple.